-Policy Site Name Description Progress Ref.
-Mixed Use e Sites MU1 Ebbw Vale Northern Corridor Strategic mixed-use employment site - on land at Rhyd-y-Blew (29.8 ha of which 13.2 ha is the indicative developable area) Part of Enterprise Zone and part of Ebbw Vale Innovation Corridor (EVIC).
+Policy Ref.
+Site Name Description Progress Mixed Use Sites MU1 Ebbw Vale Northern Corridor Strategic mixed-use employment site - on land at Rhyd-y-Blew (29.8 ha of which 13.2 ha is the indicative developable area) Part of Enterprise Zone and part of Ebbw Vale Innovation Corridor (EVIC).
 Full application approved (2013/0199) in February 2014 for access and engineering works which have been completed.
-Parts of the sewerage connection works have been completed with the final phase of these works underway.
-These infrastructure works are intended to make the site ready and suitable for inward investment Employment and road side services - at Bryn Serth (22.8 ha of which 10.5 ha is the indicative developable area) Part of Enterprise Zone and Part of EVIC Outline planning (2002/0061 & 2010/0269) permission for mixed-use development including employment and road side services (A3, C1, B2 & B8 uses) has lapsed on site.
-The site is currently for sale and is being actively marketed.
-LRM Planning Ltd Planning Consultants are currently drafting a development brief for the site.
-Commercial leisure hub - commercial leisure and associated A3 uses (4 ha) Part of EVIC Partly covered by mixed use application at Bryn Serth Permission now lapsed.
-No progress on remainder of leisure hub.
-Residential - 805 homes including 10% affordable housing on three parcels of land (23 ha) (It should be noted that not all of the existing facilities are required to relocate to enable the provision of 805 homes) Part of EVIC Outline planning application (2013/0170) for 250 housing units on the former reservoir site has been granted subject to the signing of a S106 agreement, a draft has been prepared.
-The Regeneration department of the Council is working in partnership with RSL partners to bring forward parts of the Ebbw Vale Northern Corridor site (former comprehensive school (209 units) and college site (74 units).
-Planning applications for these are imminent.
-Regeneration are also
+The sewerage connection works have also been completed.
+The infrastructure works make the site ready and suitable for inward investment Employment and road side services - at Bryn Serth (22.8 ha of which 10.5 ha is the indicative developable area) Part of Enterprise Zone and Part of EVIC Outline planning (2002/0061 & 2010/0269) permission for mixed-use development including employment and road side services (A3, C1, B2 & B8 uses) has lapsed.
+The Council are however currently working with the landowners of the site to bring the site forward.
+Commercial leisure hub - commercial leisure and associated A3 uses (4 ha) Part of EVIC Partly covered by mixed use planning permission which has now lapsed.
+The Council are however currently working with the landowners of the site to bring the site forward including the leisure development.
+Residential - 805 homes including 10% affordable housing on three parcels of land (23 ha) (It should be noted that not all of the existing facilities are required to relocate to enable the provision of 805 homes) Part of EVIC Outline planning application (2013/0170) for 250 housing units on the former reservoir site has been granted subject to the signing of a S106 agreement.
+A draft S106 has been prepared as a result of which further viability work is being undertaken.
+The Regeneration department of the Council is working in partnership with RSL partners and the private sector to bring forward parts of the Ebbw Vale Northern Corridor site (former comprehensive school (209 units) and college site (74 units).
+Planning